'Hundreds of victims buried in mud' following Indonesia's deadly earthquake and tsunami

 The natural disaster has killed 844 people and displaced nearly 50,000 people, according to Indonesia's disaster agency.

+Amid the devastation, there was a small glimmer of hope as rescuers pulled a 38-year-old man out alive from beneath a collapsed building three days after disaster struck Palu.

+According to local media reports, the man was said to be conscious and talking to his rescuers as they worked by flashlight.

-Amid the devastation however, acts of heroism are emerging as locals report the bravery of fellow Indonesians who have saved lives.
+Acts of heroism are also emerging as locals report the bravery of fellow Indonesians who have saved lives.

-A 21-year-old air traffic controlled has been hailed a hero after losing his own life to ensure a passenger plane escaped the 7.5 magnitude quake that rocked the nation on Friday.
+A 21-year-old air traffic controller has been hailed a hero after losing his own life to ensure a passenger plane escaped the 7.5 magnitude quake that rocked the nation on Friday.

 The pilot who was communicating with controller, Anthonius Gunawan Agung, said he jumped from the crumbling tower, which eventually killed him.